tuna-f1sh/cyme/README.md

 * `--headers` to show meta data only when asked and not take space otherwise.
 * `--mask-serials` to either '\*' or randomise serial string for sharing dumps with sensitive serial numbers.
 * Auto-scaling to terminal width.
 Variable length strings such as descriptors will be truncated with a '...' to indicate this.
 Can be disabled with config option 'no-auto-width' and a fixed max defined with 'max-variable-string-len'.
+* pre-release: `cyme watch` subcommand to watch for USB device hotplug events and also live edit display settings.
 * Targets for Linux, macOS and Windows.

 ## Demo